October 2024 / 10 Min Read

-The EU’s new cyber security legislation will affect many more organisations, with the threat of fines for those who do not comply.
-Read our guide to make sure your organisation is cyber ready for NIS2.
+The EU’s new cyber security legislation affects many organisations, with the threat of fines for those who do not comply.
+Read our guide to make sure your organisation is meeting its NIS2 requirements.

 Key Takeaways

-1. The EU’s Network and Information Security (NIS2) Directive will take effect from 18 October 2024 with the UK expected to adopt similar legislation.
+1. The EU’s Network and Information Security (NIS2) Directive started to take effect across Europe from 18 October 2024 with the UK expected to adopt similar legislation.

-2. More businesses will come under the scope of the legislation with a requirement to strengthen their cyber security arrangements.
+2. More businesses are now under the scope of the legislation with a requirement to strengthen their cyber security arrangements.

 3. Every business should look at the requirements for NIS2 and assess their compliance, or risk possible large fines.